lomonoga/Pull_Request_Reviewer_Assignment_Service/README.md

 ```
 This will launch the application on port 8080

-All commands are described in the yml file in the docs directory
+All commands are described in the yml file in the docs directory as an openapi specification.

 ---
 Enjoy :)